VA Disability Glossary – Key Terms Every Veteran Should Know

 • TDIU, or Total Disability based on Individual Unemployability, is a benefit that allows a veteran to be paid at the 100% disability rate even if their combined VA disability rating is less than 100%, as long as their service-connected conditions prevent them from working.

-It recognizes that some veterans are unable to maintain substantially gainful employment (steady, non-marginal work) due to their disabilities, even if the VA rating schedule doesn’t fully capture the impact.
+It recognizes that some veterans are unable to maintain substantially gainful employment (steady, non-marginal work) due to their disabilities, even if the VA rating schedule does not fully capture the impact.

 • You may be eligible for TDIU if you meet these requirements: